Do you have a child that just can’t sit still? Try these sensory tools to help your kid focus in the classroom

-I know she is not the only fidgety child out there and until teachers routinely stock their classrooms with sensory tools, I am sharing with you, parents some of the awesome sensory tools to help your fidgety kids.
+I know she is not the only fidgety child out there and not all teachers are aware of the needs or routinely stock their classrooms with sensory tools.
+I am sharing with you, both parents and teachers, some of the awesome sensory tools to that can help your fidgety kids focus.

 9 Awesome Sensory Tools to Help Your Fidgety Kids in the Classroom